twardoch/uubed-docs/docs/basic-usage.md

 summary: Essential patterns and common operations for using the uubed library effectively in your applications.
 ---

+TLDR: This guide is your quick-start manual for using QuadB64.
+It shows you how to encode and decode different types of data, from simple text to complex AI embeddings, and how to make sure it runs super fast.
+Think of it as learning the secret handshake to a club that keeps your data safe and speedy.

 # Basic Usage Guide

 ## Getting Started with uubed